 It’s official — we’re hitting peak ‘90s revival.
 While the decade’s defining fashion trends have been back in circulation for a while now (slip dresses, oversized leather jackets, bike shorts, and bucket hats to be specific), you can’t overlook the defining beauty trends, either.
 ‘90s trademarks like overtly lined lips, French manicures, and grunge-inspired makeup have all made a comeback (Versace is the latest style authority to say so).
 What might be the most surprising trend to reappear from the ether, though, is thin eyebrows.

-For everyone who lived through the ‘90s and plucked their brows into oblivion, there’s a strong chance you’re cringing at this news.
+For everyone who lived through the ‘90s and plucked their brows into oblivion, there’s a strong chance you’re cringing at this development.
 It’s also likely that your natural response is to outright refuse the trend altogether (especially if you’re still trying to regrow your over-plucked brows).
 Well, you can take comfort in knowing that the thin brow trend is ‘90s-inspired, not ‘90s-specific.
 In other words, it has been updated for the modern era, and this time around, it’s fresh and slightly more subtle — and a lot more wearable.

 That’s why TZR consulted a few of the beauty industry’s most in-demand makeup and brow artists to learn how to make the thin eyebrows trend work for 2022, and how exactly the look has made a comeback.